DallasBuyer/awesome-dynamic-pricing/README.md

 5. Price Investment using Prescriptive Analytics and Optimization in Retail.
 Walmart Labs, KDD, 2020.
 6. Modeling Consumer Preferences and Price Sensitivities from Large-Scale Grocery Shopping Transaction Logs, WWW, 2017.
 7. Latent Variable Copula Inference for Bundle Pricing from Retail Transaction Data, ICML, 2014.
+8. Competition-Based Dynamic Pricing in Online Retailing: A Methodology Validated with Field Experiments, Management Science, 2018.

 #### Transportation
 1. Pay Your Trip for Traffic Congestion- Dynamic Pricing in Traffic-Aware Road Networks, AAAI, 2020.